Income and Rent Limits

 - For the Amy Young Barrier Removal Program: use the "LOW INCOME" row

-- For the Bootstrap Self-Help Housing Program and CFDC Assistance Grants: use the "60% LIMITS" row
+- For the Bootstrap Self-Help Housing Program: use the "60% LIMITS" row

 Tenant-Based Rental Assistance (TBRA) Program